Bayt Al-Suhaymi: Discover the History of this Historical Location

 The Unique Structure and Architecture of Bayt Al-Suhaymi

-The house is built around a sahn in the center, which includes a small garden with palm trees, and a lot of the original marble floor work, wooden furniture, and ceiling decor is still intact to this day.
+The house is built around a sahn (a courtyard) in the centre, which includes a small garden with palm trees, and a lot of the original marble floor work, wooden furniture, and ceiling decor are still intact to this day.

 Like most houses of the era, it is divided into the men’s (salamlik) and women’s (haramlik) quarters.
 Due to the humid climate during the summer in Egypt, most houses, like Bayt Al-Suhaymi, added shaded courtyards, as well as balconies and roofs that were used as the living areas during the hot day, while the family moved to the indoor living areas at night.